 Spain isn't as mellow about meal times as you might think.

-For years, the European country has been notorious for it’s super-late dinner time, usually around 10 p.m., coupled with its nationwide policy for taking a siesta in the mid-afternoon.
-This time is usually when everyone, including most shops and businesses, close for about two hours so that employees can rest.
+For years, the European country has been notorious for its super-late dinner time, usually around 10 p.m., coupled with its nationwide policy for taking a siesta in the mid-afternoon.
+This time is usually when everyone, including most shops and businesses, close for about two hours so employees can rest.

-According to Food & Wine, Spaniards have been living in the incorrect time zone since World War II.
-Judging by geographical location, Spain is in the same area as other countries like Portugal, Morocco and the U.K., which all run on Greenwich Mean Time (GMT).
+According to an article by Food & Wine, Spaniards have been living in the incorrect time zone since World War II.
+Judging by geographical location, Spain is in the same area as other countries such as Portugal, Morocco, and the U.K., which all run on Greenwich Mean Time (GMT).

-However, Spain runs by Central European Time (CET), putting it one hour forward, thanks to former Spanish leader General Francisco Franco.
-Franco established the change in order to be more in sync with Nazi Germany.
+Spain, however, runs on Central European Time (CET), putting it one hour forward, thanks to former Spanish leader General Francisco Franco, who established the change in order to be more in sync with Nazi Germany.

-In 2016, Prime Minister Mariano Rajoy announced plans to roll back clocks to GMT, in an effort to abolish siestas and set the Spanish work day to end at 6 p.m., as opposed to 8 p.m.
+In 2016, Prime Minister Mariano Rajoy announced plans to roll clocks back to GMT in an effort to abolish siestas and set the Spanish workday to end at 6 p.m., as opposed to 8 p.m.
 Despite public support, Spain's decision to do so — or change time zones — seems to have been put on the back burner.

 José Luis Casero, president of the National Commission for the Rationalization of Spanish Schedules, told the BBC, "if we changed time zones, the sun would rise one hour earlier and we'd wake up more naturally, meal times would be one hour earlier and we'd get an extra hour's sleep."